Key Takeaway

 Can I switch from Wegovy to compounded semaglutide too?

 Yes.
 The process is identical.
-Whether you are on Ozempic or Wegovy, both contain semaglutide, and the switch to a compounded version follows the same dose-matching approach compounded vs brand semaglutide.
+If you're on Ozempic or Wegovy, both contain semaglutide, and the switch to a compounded version follows the same dose-matching approach compounded vs brand semaglutide.

 Is a vial harder to use than a pen?